 For University purposes, fundraising is defined as "any activity in which money is collected on campus."
-Even if all you wish to do is break even or recover costs, your activity will be considered fundraising (see Appendix 1 at the end of this document for methods for fundraising).
+Even if all you wish to do is break even or recover costs, your activity will be considered fundraising (see Appendix 1 at the end of this document for fundraising methods).